vhomonov/react-date-picker/README.md

  * `onViewChange`: Function - function called when the view is changed.
 If using the controlled `view` version, make sure you update the `view` prop in this function if you want to navigate to another view as expected.

  * `navOnDateClick`: Boolean - defaults to true.
 If false, will not navigate to the date that was clicked, even if that date is in the prev/next month
+ * `alwaysShowPrevWeek` Boolean - defaults to false.
+If false, when the month starts on the first day of the week (`weekStartDay`), no days from the previous month will be displayed.
+Otherwise the first row will display the last week from the previous month.

 ## Styling with css